KeyboardKit/KeyboardKit/README.md

-## Getting started

-The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.
+The [online documentation][Documentation] has a [getting-started guide][Getting-Started], as well as articles, code examples etc. that let you overview the various parts of the library and understand how they all connect to each other.

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

 Note that extensions to native types are not included in this documentation.
-Future versions of this library will aim at adding protocols for these extensions, to make them appear in the documentation.
+Future versions of this library will refactor the extensions in a way that makes them appear in the documentation.

-## 🇸🇪 Localization
+## ✨ Features

-KeyboardKit is localized in 50+ keyboard-specific locales:
+KeyboardKit is localized in 50+ keyboard-specific locales ([read more][Localization]):

 🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
 🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇨🇭 🇬🇪 <br />